-For FX and derivative businesses, Credit Underwriting teams set and monitor counterparty limits to control the pre-settlement and settlement risk of trades.
+For FX and derivative businesses, First Line of Defense (1LOD) Credit Underwriting teams propose limits which are reviewed, challenged and approved by Second Line of Defense (2LOD) Credit Risk Officers.
+The counterparty limits are monitored to control the pre-settlement and settlement risk of trades.
 For FX trading, daily settlement limits are established to control the aggregate size of FX notional amounts permitted to settle with a counterparty on any given settlement date.

 Pre-settlement risk for the FX and derivative businesses is managed through limits established on a stressed exposure and the maximum tenor of contracts.
-The stressed exposure calculation ---internally called Cross-Product Potential Risk ("CPPR") - captures the 99th percentile peak exposure that could be produced by a counterparty's portfolio over its lifetime.
+The stressed exposure calculation internally called Cross-Product Potential Risk ("CPPR") - captures the 99th percentile peak exposure that could be produced by a counterparty's portfolio over its lifetime.
 It is based on a Monte Carlo simulation of market factors that impact the pricing of the contracts and considers diversification of exposures across product categories and any netting and collateral arrangements that may be in place.
 A tenor limit works in conjunction with the CPPR limit to control pre-settlement exposures and defines the longest trade maturity BNY Mellon is willing to accept with a counterparty.
 CPPR limits are actively monitored using intraday reports and desktop monitoring tools.